MudroadWhite/New-Principia/README.md

 ## Features
 - Forward style reasoning, pertaining the most flavor of original proof
 - Nice proof architecture and clean, maybe beautiful proof window
+- No 3rd party library involved so far

 ## Running the code